reactive-systems/tsltools/docs/tslmt.md

-# Temporal Stream Logic Modulo Theories
+# Temporal Stream Logic Modulo Theories (TSL-MT)

-Synthesis support for [Temporal Stream Logic Modulo Theories (TSL-MT)](https://link.springer.com/chapter/10.1007/978-3-030-99253-8_17) is given according to the paper "[Can Reactive Synthesis and Syntax-Guided Synthesis Be Friends?](https://www.marksantolucito.com/papers/pldi2022.pdf)".
+Synthesis support for [Temporal Stream Logic Modulo Theories (TSL-MT)](https://link.springer.com/chapter/10.1007/978-3-030-99253-8_17) is given by the tool `tslmt2tsl`, according to the paper "[Can Reactive Synthesis and Syntax-Guided Synthesis Be Friends?](https://www.marksantolucito.com/papers/pldi2022.pdf)".

 In order to specify a TSL-MT specification, define the appropriate first-order theory at the top of the file with a `#`.
 For instance, the example in the Introduction of the paper can be specified as follows: